 Segues deserve a bit of forethought.
 Candidly, the forethought is part of their purpose.
 We naturally take a break and smooth that transition, breaking up tasks by thinking about what we want to share with our teammates.

-In other words, don't worry about it if the Segue sometimes extends to 15 minutes, though if it's happening all the time, consider scheduling a happy hour or other space for personal interaction.
-That said, when the workday smoothly transitions between tasks and meetings with teammates who share a connection, work starts to feel like Work (with a capital W).
+In other words, don't worry about it if the Segue sometimes extends to 15 minutes.
+However, if it's happening all the time, consider scheduling a happy hour or other space for personal interaction.
+When the workday smoothly transitions between tasks and meetings with teammates who share a connection, work feels like Work (with a capital W).